 So is this real telekinesis for beginners?
 Yes and no. Actual telekinesis is impossible, however this is a great beginner trick to 'appear' to have telekinetic powers.
 (Hint: weight of key + gravity).

 All you need for this trick is a door key with some weight and a circular barrel/shaft.
 It helps the effect if the key looks ornate or old because you can use the whole haunted key angle if you want.
 But that's not necessary.
+You can also do this trick after the impossible key trick to make a mini routine!

 TIP: You can either pretend you have telekinetic powers and are making the key move by the power of your mind or you can pretend the key is so old that it's haunted and moving by itself.